zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

 **Zoning Info**

-San Diego’s city government maintains a very [easy-to-read and comprehensive website](https://www.sandiego.gov/development-services/news-programs/programs/companion-junior-units) replete with guides, tips, downloadable applications, and contact information.
+San Diego’s city government maintains a very [easy-to-read and comprehensive website](https://www.sandiego.gov/development-services/news-programs/programs/companion-junior-units) complete with guides, tips, downloadable applications, and contact information.
 For the most efficient citizens who can’t wait to get started remodeling their granny flats, the [building division office provides average wait times](https://www.sandiegocounty.gov/content/sdc/pds/bldg/bldg_waits.html) by the hour for each day of the week.

 In any city, zoning regulations are often extensive and complex.
 [San Diego’s zoning ordinance](https://www.sandiegocounty.gov/content/sdc/pds/zoning.html) is published online, and it is recommended that you familiarize yourself with the sections most relevant to you.
 But if you don’t have time to peruse even the introductory section (at 102 pages of technical language, it’s not a casual read) you can contact the building division directly.
 Of course, you should contact your designer or builder for support as well.

+The link to the [City of San Diego Zoning (ZAP) lookup](https://sandiego.maps.arcgis.com/apps/instant/sidebar/index.html?appid=75f6a5d68aee481f8ff48240bcaa1239) is also very helpful when researching feasibility.

 ![image of adu living space and kitchen]({{ site.cloudinary }}/murray-lampert/version3/kowalewski-adu-after-1.jpg "ADU Living Space and Kitchen in San Diego")